berntboy/berntboy/README.md

 ## Hey, I'm Alex.
 I'm a Full stack Developer @ FSA.
-I am enthuastic about new technologies and teaching others.
+I am enthuastic about new technologies, helping others, and fitness.
 Outside the world of tech, I enjoy running marathons, playing tennis, hanging with friends, and learning new things.

 ### Get In Touch